Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 First, we will learn how to create a new simple item & define its behaviors.
 In the next section we will assign a texture to this item, so you can see it in game.

 :::warning
-This guide requires expirimental features toggled on.
+This guide requires experimental features toggled on.
 :::

 ## Item Behavior